-Hazzan, Academy for Jewish Religion, BS in Dance Education, George Washington University, MSW in Clinical Social Work, NYU, Psychoanalytic Certification from the New York Center for Psychoanalytic Training.
+Hazzan, Academy for Jewish Religion; M.A. in Jewish Studies, Gratz College; B.S. in Dance Education, George Washington University; M.S.W. in Clinical Social Work, NYU; Psychoanalytic Certification from the New York Center for Psychoanalytic Training.
 Currently, Hazzan at Congregation Sons of Israel, Nyack, NY as well as private practice in psychotherapy and psychoanalysis.
 Michael taught in Hunter College’s Post Master’s Program in Clinical Social Work for ten years.
 Past winner of a National Society of Arts and Letters Choreographer’s Competition.
 Director and choreographer of the Michael Kasper Dance Company for more than ten years.
 Author of the paper, “The Language of Love” which is published in the book, Controversies On Countertransference.
 At AJR, Hazzan Kasper is responsible for the Academy’s recruitment efforts and coordinating the Cantorial Studies Program.

 Suli A. Fassler, Director of Administration

 BA, Purchase College, State University of New York; New York Restaurant School, Certificate in Culinary Arts and Hotel/Restaurant Management; Candidate, Gratz College Jewish Non-Profit Management Program.
 Suli has spent most of her career working in Jewish communal service as an administrator and as program director for UJA/Federation where she instituted many ongoing community-wide programs in collaboration with local clergy, professionals & volunteers.
 Most recently, Suli served as administrator of a congregation and educational outreach center, where she was responsible for the business office and all of its related activity.

 Gavi Davidson, Administrative Coordinator